DM-UK/TriangleGrid/README.md

 # TriangleGrid

-An implementation of a triangle-based grid system with independent point, edge, and face mechanics optimized for efficiency by avoiding shared references.
+An implementation of a triangle-based grid system with point, edge, and face mechanics.

-While memory overhead (may) not be the greatest of concerns these days.
-Avoiding shared vertex, edge and face references can be desirable in algorithms

-One example of this advantage is in rendering: each constituent part of a triangle is guaranteed to be rendered only once.
+By avoiding shared vertex, edge and face references each part is guaranteed to be rendered only once.

 ![](https://github.com/DM-UK/TriangleGrid/blob/master/src/main/img/4.png)